Institute of Ecology and Evolutionary Biology, National Taiwan University

 Effect of cloud and chronic wind on diversity and species composition of forest vegetation in Taiwan.
-Taiwan as a subtropical island exposed to East-Asian monsoon system offers a unique opportunity to study vegetation along two peculiar ecological factors, cloud and chronic wind.
+Taiwan as a subtropical island exposed to the East-Asian monsoon system offers a unique opportunity to study vegetation along with two peculiar ecological factors, cloud and chronic wind.
 Frequent cloud and persistent winds have remarkable ecological effects on vegetation and require species to develop unique adaptations, resulting in a high number of endemic and relict species.
 We use cloud and monsoon forest as a model system to describe the influence of cloud and wind on community assembly, and use various approaches for that, from purely descriptive (vegetation–environment association) to more mechanical (trait-based community assembly).

 The trait-based approach in vegetation ecology.
 Functional traits are measurable properties of plants that considerably influence their ecological performance in a community.
-Different species have different strategies how they adapt to environment they are living.
-For example, species on nutrient-poor habitats are growing slowly, invest a lot of biomass to leaf and wood tissues, build resistant leaves that can last long and does not need to be renewed so often.
+Different species have different strategies on how they adapt to the environment they are living in.
+For example, species on nutrient-poor habitats are growing slowly, invest a lot of biomass to leaf and wood tissues, build resistant leaves that can last longer and do not need to be renewed so often.
 If nutrient availability is not a problem, species may grow fast, build thin and cheap leaves and soft wood, to use as many resources as possible (live fast, die quickly).
 We measure various traits on trees and ferns and ask which of them are essential for plants to grow where they do.
 This, in turn, helps us to understand the mechanisms behind ecological requirements of individual species, and potentially also predict what happens with species in a community if the environment changes.

 Diversity pattern of vegetation along important environmental gradients and effect of spatial scale.
 Why there are more species over there and less here?
 Why these species occur here but not the others?
-Is it because environment is different and species reflect that, or is it simply a result of random events like dispersal limitation, neutral community dynamics or random ecological drift?
+Is it because the environment is different and species reflect that or is it simply a result of random events like dispersal limitation, neutral community dynamics or random ecological drift?
 We study patterns of alpha diversity (species richness) at fine- to broad-scale spatial level, changes in beta-diversity along environmental and spatial gradients and diversity of vegetation types at the landscape level (vegetation classification).
-Although not perfect, diversity is a useful indicator of processes acting in nature, and as such it deserves detailed research attention.
+Although not perfect, diversity is a useful indicator of processes acting in nature, and as such, it deserves detailed research attention.

 Methodological aspects of analysing community-ecology data.
-It is always good to try new methods to analyze data, but at the same time, it is essential to critically ask whether these methods are really doing what we suppose them to do.
+It is always good to try new methods to analyze data, but at the same time, it is essential to critically ask whether these methods are really doing what we expect them to do.
 Modern community ecology cannot exist without advanced numerical methods able to handle often large and complex community datasets, but we need to be aware that even the most advanced of them have certain limitations.
 In the lab, we focus on several methods which are commonly used by vegetation ecologists and which seems to suffer from severe limitations (community-weighted mean analysis, the effect of undersampling, beta diversity analysis).